jpode/cs414-webapp/sprint5/sprint.md

 * Javadoc and unit tests for public methods.
 * System testing for database REST APIs, database, and JavaScript
 * Coverage at least 60% overall and for each class.
-* Code Maintainability at A
+* Code Maintainability rated at an A

 ## Policies